 Reason for different definitions of Small medium and large in GB -Historical context

 At vesting in 1990, a cornerstone of the privatised industry landscape was the treatment of Large, Medium and Small Power Stations which in turn defined the connection process, technical requirements and charging arrangements.
 With the introduction of the British Electricity Transmission and Trading Arrangements (BETTA) in 2005 this issue became even more focussed noting that i) the definitions of Large, Medium and Small Power Stations are different in Scotland to those in England and Wales and ii) the enduring obligations and connection process applicable to Large, Medium and Small Power Stations are very different.
 To put this into context, a Large Power Station in the North of Scotland would be one with a registered capacity of 10MW or above whereas a Large Power Station in England and Wales is one with a registered capacity of 100MW or above.
-Under the current arrangements a Large Power Station (even if Embedded) is required to sign the Connection and Use of System Code (CUSC), satisfy the applicable requirements of the Grid Code and be part of the wholesale market whereas an Embedded Small and Licence Exempt Embedded Medium Power Stations need only have a connection agreement with the Distribution Network Operator and satisfy the applicable requirements of the Distribution Code.
+Under the current arrangements a Large Power Station (even if Embedded) is required to sign the CUSC, satisfy the applicable requirements of the Grid Code and be part of the wholesale market whereas an Embedded Small and Licence Exempt Embedded Medium Power Stations need only have a connection agreement with the Distribution Network Operator and satisfy the applicable requirements of the Distribution Code.

-Although the EU Requirements for Generators (RfG) Connection Network Code introduced common technical requirements for generators, such that new Power Generating Modules must meet the same technical requirements irrespective of their location, being purely based on size, this did not amend the existing distinctions in Grid Code.
+Although the EU Requirements for Generators (RfG) Connection Network Code introduced common technical requirements for generators, such that new Power Generating Modules must meet the same technical requirements irrespective of their location, being purely based on size, this did not amend the existing distinctions in the Grid Code.
 This modification will ensure consistent treatment of new Power Stations across GB, with respect to the connection process and the enduring obligations they are required to meet with regard to data provision.
 This modification does not extend to charging.

 Consideration of other options